phantomcyber/dev-cicd-tools/github-actions/start-release/tests/data/build_docs/has_existing_readme/expected_readme.md

 ### Configuration Variables
-The below configuration variables are required for this Connector to operate.
-These variables are specified when configuring a QRadar asset in SOAR.
+This table lists the configuration variables required to operate QRadar.
+These variables are specified when configuring a QRadar asset in Splunk SOAR.

 VARIABLE | REQUIRED | TYPE | DESCRIPTION
 -------- | -------- | ---- | -----------